mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

-Attachment object limited to the following attributes:attachmentSubTypeattachmentTypedescription (applicable when attaching to sheet or row only)nameurl
+Attachment object limited to the following attributes: attachmentSubType attachmentType description (applicable when attaching to sheet or row only) name url

 **Type:** object